Scrap the puppy trade

 - Sellers must produce their licence when they sell a puppy.

-Tackling this type of organised crime will not be easy, it will take legislative change, multi agency working and unprecedented levels of public support but we’re determined to put the puppy dealers out of business.
+Tackling all the problems associated with puppy breeding and dealing will not be easy, it will take legislative change, multi agency working and unprecedented levels of public support but we’re determined to put the puppy dealers out of business and make sure all breeders put welfare first.

 Meet the victims